thinkUXca/jekyll-now/_posts/2017-07-05-Using-Gestalt-Principles-To-Be-A-Better-Designer-Part-1-Figure-Ground.md

 Three elements immediately jump out: the picture of the beer, the box on the top-right ("Click here to nominate..") and the big white box ("Great Canadians deserve..").
 The box on the top right is obviously a foreground element: the use of the white border clearly separates it from the image it's on top of.
 Notice how the background under the image is primarily blue and dark yellow, providing contrast with the border, making it pop.

-The images of the beer have sharp lines that contrast with the slightly blurred background (noticing a pattern here?) that create a distinct _foreground_ feel.
+The images of the beer have sharp lines that contrast with the slightly blurred background (noticing a level-of-detail pattern here?) that create a distinct _foreground_ feel.
+The boxes and images also *overlap* the background image: they are clearly in front of the background image.

 ## Shadows ##